Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Construction of the approximate solution

-In the present chapter, we will actually focus on the following difficulties \begin{itemize} \item the precise regularization process for the interior term in $\Omega^\pm$ (section \ref{sec:interior}); \item the fact that the East boundary layer does not lift simultaneously both boundary conditions, which implies that one has to introduce an additional corrector defined on a macroscopic domain in the vicinity of the East boundary but far from corners $(x_i,y_i)$ where it would be singular (section \ref{sec:macro-corrector}); \item the connection with North/South boundary layers (even if the corresponding horizontal part of the domain is reduced to one point $(x_i,y_i)$): we indeed expect these boundary layers to lift the boundary conditions both on the horizontal parts and on the East/West boundaries close to the corners $(x_i,y_i)$ (section \ref{sec:NSboundary}).
-Note that, since these North/South boundary layers are defined by a non local equation, we need to check that they do not carry any more energy beyond some point, so that they can be truncated and considered as local contributions; \item the truncation of the surface layer near its West end, in order that its trace on the West boundary is not too singular (see \ref{sec:Sigmaboundary}); \item the precise definition of the West boundary layers, which have to lift the traces of all previous contributions (see \ref{sec:Wboundary}). \end{itemize} We will also derive estimates on the terms constructed at every step.
+We will actually focus on the following technical difficulties \begin{itemize} \item the precise regularization process for the interior term in $\Omega^\pm$ (section \ref{sec:interior}); \item the fact that the East boundary layer does not lift simultaneously both boundary conditions (correcting the normal derivative introduces indeed an error on the trace).
+This implies that one has to introduce an additional corrector defined on a macroscopic domain in the vicinity of the East boundary but far from corners $(x_i,y_i)$ where it would be singular (section \ref{sec:macro-corrector}); \item the connection with North/South boundary layers (even if the corresponding horizontal part of the domain is reduced to one point $(x_i,y_i)$): we indeed expect these boundary layers to lift the boundary conditions both on the horizontal parts and on the East/West boundaries close to the corners $(x_i,y_i)$ (section \ref{sec:NSboundary}).
+Note that, since these North/South boundary layers are defined by a non local equation, we need to check that they do not carry any more energy beyond some point, so that they can be truncated and considered as local contributions; \item the truncation of the surface layer near its West end, in order that its trace on the West boundary is not too singular (see \ref{sec:Sigmaboundary}); \item the precise definition of the West boundary layers, which have to lift the traces of all previous contributions (see \ref{sec:Wboundary}); \end{itemize} We will also derive estimates on the terms constructed at every step.

 Note that, {\bf for boundary layers, the construction must be performed in a precise order, starting with East boundaries, then defining North/South (and surface) boundary layers, and finally lifting the West boundary conditions}.
 This dissymmetry between East and West boundaries is similar to what happens at the macroscopic level for the interior term.